Hands Free Law

 • Watch or record videos

-• Take photos or use your camera
+• Take photos or use a camera while driving

 • Scroll through social media